Working towards (nearly) free transfers

 “Money without borders: instant, convenient, transparent, and eventually free.“

 This stated goal has come under more pressure recently.
 After a period of sustained price reductions, TransferWise has seen its average cost of transfers rise during 2019, in part due to moving into higher cost corridors to service Asia and Latin America.

 In addition, TransferWise has also tried to adapt its pricing model to closer reflect the different drivers of its cost, be it on a volume basis (e.g. liquidity) or transaction basis (ACH or processing fees).

 In TransferWise’s full annual report released this September, Mission Zero was stated as:

 “….our mission to bring the cost of sending money around the world to near zero.“

-TransferWise has previously said it wants to be a profitable business.
-We read the goal of zero cost transfers to really be in line with the statement above.
-As TransferWise said back in early 2018,
+TransferWise has previously said that it wants to be a profitable business.
+We read the goal of zero-cost transfers to really be in line with the statement above.
+As TransferWise said back in early 2018:

 “The price of money transfers should drop to zero, but it happens only as fast as the